- 📝 Posted:

 We can surely implement our own simple and uncompressed formats for these

-things, but it's not the idea to build all future Shuusou Gyoku features on
+things, but it's not the best idea to build all future Shuusou Gyoku

-top of a replay-incompatible fork.
+features on top of a replay-incompatible fork.
 So, what do we do?
-On the one hand, pbg
+On the one

-expressed the clear wish to not include data reverse-engineered from the
+hand, pbg expressed the clear wish to not include data reverse-engineered

-original binary.
-On the other hand, he released the code under the MIT
+from the original binary.
+On the other hand, he released the code under the

-license, which allows us to modify the code and distribute the results in
+MIT license, which allows us to modify the code and distribute the results

 So, let's meet in the middle, and go for a clean-room implementation of the missing features as indicated by their usage, without looking at either the original binary or wangqr's reverse-engineered code.